mxagar/music_genre_classification/train_random_forest/README.md

   - `mlflow.sklearn.save_model()` is used to serialize the model to a `tempfile.TemporaryDirectory()`.
   - The artifact is uploaded to W& (and then removed, since we create a temporal directory).

+Note that the train split is further segregated in train/validation.
+The final training is done with the last train split and the generated plots/metrics are related to the validation split.

-Notes on the exported pipeline:
+Additional comments on the exported pipeline:

 - The `sklearn` `Pipeline` is not the unique option for creating a pipeline.
 For Pytorch, we can use `torch.jit.script` instead; examples are provided in my notes on MLOps: [mlops_udacity](https://github.com/mxagar/mlops_udacity/blob/main/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md).
 - MLflow has several framework pipeline export/import functions in its API: